 If I follow downhill, I may go back to the main road leading to the car park

-I continued uphill and found another lovely house, but private property…no photos!
+I continued uphill and found another lovely house, but it was private property… no photos!

 This gorgeous mansion, covered in green, some red, creeper up all-over the walls